-Johannesburg - Kruger NP.
-Leaving Johannesburg we pass through the southern section of the picturesque Panorama Route – famous for its breathtaking vistas, en route to our camp which is a short drive from the Kruger’s Numbi Gate and has some interesting local residents that include hippo, giraffe, zebra and impala.
-We spend a relaxing evening around the camp fire before our game drive tomorrow, when we explore the amazing Kruger National Park in search of the Big Five.
+Jo'burg - Kruger.
+Leaving Johannesburg we head towards the Lowveld and our camp situated within the border of the famous Kruger National Park.
+On our way we pass through the southern section of the picturesque Panorama Route – famous for its breathtaking vistas.
+Our camp for the next two nights is a short drive from the Kruger Park Gate and has some interesting local residents that include hippo, giraffe, zebra and impala.
+On day 2 we take a night game drive.

 Hazyview - Polokwane.
 Today we leave the Lowveld and head on the long, scenic drive to Polokwane.
 Along the way we stop off at some of the best scenery in South Africa, including the ever striking Blyde River Canyon and God’s Window.
 Polokwane, capital of Limpopo, is the largest metropolitan complex in the north and a major economic centre.

 Overnight: Polokwane | Breakfast, Lunch, Dinner

 Polokwane - Musina.
 Today we begin our journey north toward Zimbabwe.
 We have a long, relaxing drive where we get to sit back and enjoy the ever changing scenery.
 Tonight we’ll camp near to one of the hottest towns in South Africa, Musina, at the hot water spring resort – Tshipise.
 Situated between the rolling hills, the resort is well known for its natural hot water springs.
 Once we’ve set up camp, you’re free to enjoy the pools, walking trails or various other activities on offer here.

 Great Zimbabwe Ruins